NWA 7809, enstatite achondrite

 This meteorite was initially classified as an aubrite, but Udry et al. took a closer look at this stone and a few other NWA “aubrites” and showed that they were different: Reclassification of four aubrites as enstatite chondrite impact melts (2019).

-While these meteorites do appear to have affinities to EH chondrites, calling a coarse-grained plutonic rock an “impact melt” is…pretty strange, and without precedent.
-They’re not impact melts.
+While these meteorites do appear to have affinities to EH chondrites, calling a coarse-grained plutonic rock with cm+ sized crystals an “impact melt” is…pretty strange, and without precedent.
+These meteorites are not impact melts.

-In accordance with prior classification schemes, these four meteorites should be classified as ungrouped enstatite achondrites with EH affinities, until enough unpaired members are found, to warrant designating a new group.
+In accordance with prior classification schemes, these four meteorites should be classified as ungrouped enstatite achondrites with affinities to EH chondrites — until enough unpaired members are found, to warrant designating a new group.